 Location: University of Vermont, Burlington, VT, USA

 The University of Vermont (UVM) is located in Burlington, the birthplace of John Dewey and the largest city in the state (population 55,000).
+The conference will be held in the air-conditioned Davis Center this year.
 The city is situated on the shore of Lake Champlain, overlooking the Adirondack mountain range in the adjacent state of New York.
 The Green Mountains are immediately to the east.
 The city has a vibrant waterfront area and a wide array of excellent restaurants.
 Burlington is less than two hours from Montreal, three hours from Boston and five hours from New York City.

-Funding has been secured to cover the cost of the meeting facility and food during our seminar sessions, thanks to the generosity of the Bay and Paul Foundations.
+Funding has been secured to offset the cost of the meeting facility and food during our seminar sessions, thanks to the generosity of the Bay and Paul Foundations.
+The registration fee of $150 for all adults helps to offset the balance of expenses and subsidize youth participants.
+(Note: If this is a significant barrier to attending, please contact Helen Beattie at firstname.lastname@example.org).
 Participants will be responsible for all travel and lodging expenses and meals not otherwise provided.
-Honors Dorm rooms have been secured for those who would appreciate this lower-cost housing option.
+Dorm rooms have been secured for those who would appreciate this lower-cost housing option.

 As an invitation-only event with a maximum of 90 participants, it is important to register at your earliest convenience by following this link: tinyurl.com/UP-IntlSem2.
 If you need time to secure resources or address logistics before registering but are confident that you will attend, please e-mail Helen Beattie at email@example.com to reserve a spot.
 Registration will be open until June 22, 2017.